Top 10 Essential Types of Data Visualization of 2025: From Basic to Advanced

 Its data expression is crystal clear, intuitive, and presents data in the form of maps.
 Readers can read the distribution of data in each region, so it brings convenience to make better decisions.
 The aesthetic element is another significant reason to use it.
 It transforms boring content into eye-catching content when you equip it with an aesthetically-appealing map.

-7) Heat Map
+7) Heat Map/Heat Grid

-Heat map displays values on two variables of interest.
+Another type of data visualization graph that has been widely talked about is a heat map, also known as a heat grid.
+The heat map displays values on two variables of interest.
 While the axis variable can turn out to be categorical or numeric, the grid comes into shape by splitting each variable into several levels.
 It shows differences in data in the form of color variations.

 8) Waterfall Chart

 A waterfall chart visually shows the overall growth or decline in value between two specified points.
 Its goal is to show how a value has risen or declined over time.
+Amongst all types of data visualization tools, this one is considered best for understanding the final outcome.

 It dis-aggregates and visualizes different distinctive components that contribute to the net change instead of reflecting starting and ending values in two bars.